helenclx/helenchong.dev/README.md

 ### Credits

-- Kolade Chris for the turorial: [How to Build Your Own Developer Portfolio Website with HTML, CSS, and JavaScript](https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/)
+- Kolade Chris for the tutorial: [How to Build Your Own Developer Portfolio Website with HTML, CSS, and JavaScript](https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/)
 - [icons8](https://icons8.com/)
 - [unDraw](https://undraw.co/)